glennmusa/keyvault-for-actions/README.md

 ### read_secrets.yml

-A sample GitHub Actions workflow that uses the Key Vault and Service Principal created by `create_keyvault.sh`.
+This is a sample GitHub Actions workflow that uses the Key Vault and Service Principal created by `create_keyvault.sh`.

 The workflow contains two jobs that show how to retrieve sensitive values for logging into an Azure Container Registry and downloading a blob from an Azure storage account.

-You can certainly use these samples to achieve those things if you'd like, but the value is in how Key Vault secrets are accessed:
+You can use these samples to achieve those things if you'd like, but the value is in describing how Key Vault secrets are accessed:

 ```yaml
     - uses: azure/login@v1